rbckman/tarina/README.md

 It should also work with Raspberry pi 2 and the pi camera module v1.3 and any other Raspberry Pi compatible screens.

-Build wiki and part list at http://tarina.org

-Ready to print stls in [3d folder](https://github.com/rbckman/tarina/tree/master/3d)
+Ready to print designs in [3d folder](https://github.com/rbckman/tarina/tree/master/3d)

 ## Software ##
 ### Installing ###